 Summarize the relevant prior research on this topic and gaps in current knowledge within the field of study:

-Object reference is a sequential process of selection, representation and acknowledgement [1].
-Although there has been extensive research conducted on different approaches for selection, representation, and acknowledgement [2-5], there appears to be relatively little research focused on understanding characteristics of object hand referencing in AR and how these characteristics affect design guideline for AR specific UI.
+Object reference is a sequential process of selection, representation, and acknowledgement [1].
+Although there has been extensive research conducted on different approaches for selection, representation, and acknowledgment [2-5], there appears to be relatively little research focused on understanding characteristics of object hand referencing in AR and how these characteristics affect design guideline for AR specific UI.

 [1] J. Chastine, Y. Zhu and J. Preston, "A Framework for Inter-referential Awareness in Collaborative Environments", 2006 International Conference on Collaborative Computing: Networking, Applications and Worksharing, 2006.
 Available: 10.1109/colcom.2006.361859